MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

 ```
 controller.plugin.packages=${package},${package}.*
 ```
 - Start *dpuic* service.
-Verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following:
+Verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following, which is an indication that the plugin was loaded properly:

 ```
 <timestamp> [main] [INFO ] com.mf.dp.uic.plugin.PluginManager - Plugins loaded: